Yandy Díaz Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks have a 4.44 team ERA that ranks 21st among all MLB pitching staffs.
+- The Diamondbacks' 4.42 team ERA ranks 19th among all MLB pitching staffs.

-- The Diamondbacks rank 17th in baseball in home runs allowed (89 total, 1.1 per game).
+- Diamondbacks pitchers combine to surrender 89 total home runs at a clip of 1.1 per game (to rank 16th in baseball).

-- Davies gets the start for the Diamondbacks, his ninth of the season.
-He is 1-4 with a 7.82 ERA and 30 strikeouts in 35 2/3 innings pitched.
+- Pfaadt makes his first start of the season for the Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.